 - faun (n.)

-- late 14c., from Latin Faunus, a word of unknown origin.
-A god of the countryside, worshipped especially by farmers and shepherds, equivalent of Greek Pan.
-Formerly men with goat horns and tails, later with goat legs, which caused them to be assimilated to satyrs, but they have diverged again lately.
+- "rustic woodland spirit or demigod part human, part goat," late 14c., from Latin Faunus, a word of unknown origin, the name of a god of the countryside, worshipped especially by farmers and shepherds, equivalent of Greek Pan.
+The faunalia were held in his honor.
+Formerly somewhat assimilated to satyrs, but they have diverged again lately.

 The faun is now regarded rather as the type of unsophisticated & the satyr of unpurified man; the first is man still in intimate communion with Nature, the second is man still swayed by bestial passions.
 [Fowler]